“How did your mom die?”

 By refusing to say those three words, “alcoholic liver disease”, out loud to anyone else for all these years, I thought I could pretend they didn’t exist on that paper, and perhaps even spare myself some embarrassment.
 But keeping the secret doesn’t make it go away.
 In fact, I think I gave it more power.
 I’ve been weighed down, nearly paralyzed at times by its gravity.

 With the truth, and hopefully acceptance, maybe I can free myself from the grip of secrecy and shame.

-Yesterday, a friend asked me how my mom died.
+Until one day, something shifted, at last.
+A friend asked me how my mom died.
 Once again, I started into my standard spiel about co-morbidities, diabetes, high blood pressure, and obesity.
 My friend looked at me, confused by my ramblings.
 So I took a deep breath, and then said, “…the bottom line is, her death certificate says ‘alcoholic liver disease’.”

 And with that, the conversation ended.
 Not surprisingly, my friend picks a new topic.
 Instead of confusion, my truthful answer prompts that awkwardness I’ve been trying to avoid, but it’s fleeting.
 And the brief moment of awkwardness was actually not as bad as it has felt to deceptively dance around the truth all these years.

 One burden lifted, even as my heart still breaks.
 The denial is gone, but guilt remains.
 Now I’m just left to wonder: what could I have done differently?
 How could I have created a less ugly outcome to a beautiful life of an admittedly flawed, but very gifted and loved woman?
 If only somehow we could have helped her realize, and appreciate, that she had so many reasons not to die of Alcoholic Liver Disease.

 For part 2, please see Sober Truth, Secret Salvation, for the continuation.